bbauska/W3Cx-5of5/README.md

 -   localStorage.keyName = a string value

-In our case, *line 13* saves the list of contacts with a key named &quot;contacts&quot; in the local storage.
+In our case, <i>line 13</i> saves the list of contacts with a key named &quot;contacts&quot; in the local storage.
 In order to save the list of contacts as a string, we convert it to the JSON format using the JSON.stringify(&#41;) method (JSON = string based)